Charleston cruisers can keep their bags packed for Cuba — for the time being

-A threatened rollback of former President Barack Obama's policies that loosened restrictions on travel to Cuba hasn't impacted planned ocean cruises from Charleston to the communist island country — at least for now.
+A threatened rollback of Obama administration policies that loosened restrictions on travel to Cuba hasn't affected previsouly scheduled ocean cruises from Charleston to the communist island country — at least for now.

-Carnival Cruise Line has seven Charleston-to-Cuba sailings planned beginning this November and running through next year.
-Carnival's Sunshine pleasure ship is scheduled to make the voyages, which depart from Union Pier.
+Carnival Cruise Line has seven Charleston-to-Cuba sailings planned beginning in November and running through next year.
+Its Sunshine pleasure ship is scheduled to make the voyages, which depart from Union Pier.

 John Bolton, national security adviser to President Donald Trump, said this month the White House plans to crack down on tourism to Cuba and "steer Americans' dollars away from the Cuban regime."

-He provided few details, though, and the announcement was vague enough that air and cruise lines aren't sure what the impact might be.
-So they are taking a wait-and-see approach.
+He provided few details, though, and the announcement was vague enough that air carriers and cruise lines aren't sure what the impact might be.
+So they're taking a wait-and-see approach.

 A Carnival spokesperson told the Travel Agent Central website that the company is monitoring the situation but has no plans to alter its Cuban itineraries.
 Carnival said passengers will receive a message if there are any changes to their trips.